 The House in Miramar is an exercise in integration between form, topography, and light.

-A project that transforms the specificity of the plot into a serene and functional home, where architectural rigor is combined with residential simplicity and quality of life.
+A project that transforms the specificity of the plot into a serene and functional home, where the rigor of architecture generates residential clarity and quality of life.

-The plot, slightly elevated in relation to the street, offers an immediate architectural advantage: a natural distance from the public space, which translates into privacy, comfort, and serenity.
+The plot, slightly elevated in relation to the street, immediately offers an opportunity for the project's design: the natural position in relation to the public space, which transforms into privacy, comfort, and serenity.

-The House in Miramar is distributed over three floors, intelligently adapting to the terrain's slope.
+The House in Miramar is distributed over three floors, adapting in a crafted manner to the plot's slope.

 The basement, partially buried and leveled with the street, houses the garage and a game and leisure room, lit and ventilated by an English well.

-A set of exterior stairs establishes a direct connection between this level and the garden on the intermediate floor, reinforcing the continuity between the arrival floor and the garden floor.
+The exterior stairs establish a direct connection between this level and the intermediate floor garden, reinforcing the continuity between the arrival floor and the garden floor.

-The intermediate floor, in direct contact with the garden, is the social heart of the house.
+The intermediate floor, in direct contact with the garden, is the center of the house's social life.

 Here, the living room and kitchen communicate visually and functionally, separated only by a dining counter that extends the conviviality.

-Natural light crosses the space from south to west, drawing luminous variations throughout the day and bringing the outdoors inside.
+The natural light crosses the space from south to west, drawing luminous variations throughout the day and bringing the outside in.

 The upper floor is the private domain.

-The four bedrooms, three of them facing west, enjoy open views and an intimate relationship with the movement of the sun.
+The four bedrooms, three of them facing west, enjoy open views and a privileged visual relationship with the garden.

-The main bedroom, with openings to the south and west, follows the daily cycle of light — from dawn to dusk.
+The main bedroom, with openings to the south and west, follows the daily cycle of light — from waking up to dusk.

-The house is open and luminous, but also protected and controlled.
+The house is open and luminous, but also sheltered and controlled.

-The glazed facades allow for a dialogue between the interior and exterior without compromising the privacy of the spaces.
+The glazed facades allow for a dialogue between the interior and exterior without compromising the intimacy of the spaces.

 The construction is marked by technical robustness and formal clarity.